BatterieNguyen/English/IELTS_Writing_Structure/Task_2_Supporting_Idea.md

 ### 12. Policy and Governance Recommendations

   To mitigate the pressure on natural resources during the production of consumer goods, it is crucial to implementing strict regulations on using them.
 The government regulators and industry representatives should work together to ensure the successful implementation of regulations that are acceptable to all stakeholders, as they have different but complementary perspectives.
-While government regulators responsible for enforcing the proper standard and providing oversight to ensure that companies are complying with these standards, the industry representatives have deep knowledge on their respective fields and ensure that regulations are tailored to the specific needs and circumstances of different industries
+While government regulators responsible for enforcing the proper standard and providing oversight to ensure that companies are complying with these standards, the industry representatives have deep knowledge on their respective fields and ensure that regulations are tailored to the specific needs and circumstances of different industries.

-thiếu 1 - các kỹ thuật còn lại bạn làm rất tốt